mokyen/okyensourcesoftware/invariance.md

 ## Relationship Between a Member and Resource

-When a data member needs to have a relationship with a "resource", the [recommended programming idiom is RAII] (https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#p8-dont-leak-any-resources).
+When a data member needs to have a relationship with a "resource", the [recommended programming idiom is RAII](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#p8-dont-leak-any-resources).

 cppreference.com [defines Resource Allocation Is Initialization](https://en.cppreference.com/w/cpp/language/raii) as: